basel-z/meddev-homeassigment/README.md

 - Create new treatment records with patient details
 - View all treatments in a clean, organized list
+- Filter by date and treatment type
+- Show Statistcs of treatments
 - Delete treatments as needed
 - Responsive design for desktop and mobile
 - Input validation and error handling